 Take some time to round up all of your outdoor items and move them inside.
 Anything that’s loose is easily picked up by high winds.
 Put these items inside your garage or basement before a storm hits.

-If authorities issue an evacuation warning, listen to it.
+If local authorities issue an evacuation warning, listen to it.
 Even the most well-built homes aren’t hurricane-proof.
 If a storm is strong enough, authorities will likely initiate a mandatory evacuation to keep residents safe.
 Ignoring an evacuation order puts you and your family in danger.
+The National Hurricane Center provides a list of hurricane warnings and the NOAA Weather Radio All Hazards broadcasts local weather alerts.

 Portable generators give off carbon monoxide, an odorless gas that can be deadly.
 Keep generators outside under a canopied structure.